ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

   * EFCore
   * PostgreSQL
   * Digital Ocean
+  * Docker
   * Prometheus
   * Grafana
   * Serilog
   * Seq
+  * Terraform

 ## Interactions of subsystems
+Below are two sequence diagrams, showing the flow when a user posts a message.
+It was the simulator, that would post the message instead, it just communicates directley with the api, instead of the web.
+Otherwise they are the same from the api controller and onwards.
 ![alt text](images/sequence-user.png)
 ![alt text](images/sequence-sim.png)